BlokasLabs/pisound-micro-docs/docs/getting-started.md

 ### Device Id

 In audio software, you can use an identifier such as `hw:3,0` (3rd card, 0 port), as shown in above section's example output, when configuring audio devices in your audio software.
-However, as this may differ based on your system configuration or even whether there's some additional USB devices connected, a better way is to use `hw:pisoundmicro` identifier which should be consistent.
+However, as this may differ based on your system configuration or even whether there's some additional USB devices connected, a better value to use  is the `hw:pisoundmicro` identifier which should consistently identify the Pisound Micro.
 For specifying the MIDI ports for MIDI software, you may use `pisoundmicro:0`.

 ### ALSA and Mixer Controls